Mortality Rates for Medicare Advantage Are Actually Significantly Lower and Better, with Fewer Deaths

 The capitation payment to the Medicare Advantage plans creates the resources needed to do that work and then the capitation payment approach rewards plans when patients do not have expensive vision loss and blindness remediation expenses.
 It’s much less expensive to save vision than to lose it.

 Far too many health care economists and too many health care journalists and media outlets do not understand the massive impact that capitation payment model has on everyday care.
-They think of it as an alternative cash flow device.
+They think of it as just being an alternative cash flow device.
 It actually restructures care by putting the financial rewards into better care outcomes and then provides the resources needed to reengineer care and deliver the better model.

 Some examples of those differences are relatively easy to see.
 The plans prevent $100,000 amputations by intervening with the foot ulcer development and they also prevent a very high percentage of congestive heart failure crisis events by intervening as quickly as a patient with that disease starts to show sudden weight gains in their home.